 As proposed by Bill Lee in the Harvard Business Review, the new model of marketing will approximate the consumer experience of buying in their local/physical communities, by finding who are the influencers, helping them build social capital and getting them to advocate the solution provided by the brand.

 So, what is your opinion?
 Is traditional marketing dead?
-Check out the Marketing Graveyard and let us know your thoughts.
-Meanwhile, take advantage of the combined strength of digital and traditional opportunities to position your business at the #TopRight corner of the market.
+Take advantage of the combined strength of digital and traditional opportunities to position your business at the #TopRight corner of the market.